Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Example

 \subsection{Adaptive Policy under Fixed System Parameters}

 We consider a real system whose system parameters are fixed.
-The weights of the adaptive policy are adjusted by estimating the similarity vector $w$ using the FTRL algorithm every five control steps.
+The weights of the adaptive policy are adjusted through the estimation of the similarity vector $w$ using the FTRL algorithm every five control steps.
 We set the learning rate $\eta=0.5$.
 The performance of the adaptive policy is shown in Fig.\ \ref{fig:Score_of_SSEP}.
-By adjusting the weights based on observations from the real system (\ref{loss_OCO}), the adaptive policy achieves high performance for all systems in $\Xi_{\text{grid}}$.
+Using observations from the real system, the adaptive policy achieves performance above the prescribed threshold for all systems in $\Xi_{\text{grid}}$.